-STUDENT HOUSING.
+STUDENT RESIDENCE HALLS.
 Modern and well-equipped residence halls are maintained for both men and women.
 Residence halls are Cain-Tatum, Lawler-Harkins, Brumby-Castle, Blansett, and Foundation Halls.
-E.B.
-Hill apartments are family housing units.

 HUGH CAM SMITH, SR. FACILITIES MANAGEMENT.
 Maintenance facilities are centralized in an area located on the south side of Maple Street extended between Canal Street and Bishop Road.
 These headquarters, occupied in January 1975, provide offices, conference rooms, lock and key rooms, warehouse areas, specific shops for each of the trades, and a garage to service all campus vehicles and equipment.
 The building honors Hugh C. Smith, Sr., who served as Financial Secretary for 40 years.